hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - ability for end user to leverage My Device Portal to manage personal devices, e.g., wipe, pin lock
     - benefit of integrating ISE and MDM solution: <span style="color: #bb6600;">provide compliance checks for access to the network</span>
   - ISE supplements Stealthwatch NetFlow-based behavioral threat detection data with contextual information such as user identity, user authorization level, device-type, and posture.
-  - Profiling Services
-    - provide <span style="color: #bb6600;">dynamic detection and classification of endpoints</span> connected to the network
-    - use <span style="color: #bb6600;">MAC addresses</span> as the unique identifier (same as MAB)
-    - collect various attributes for each network endpoint to build an internal endpoint database
-    - match the collected attributes to prebuilt or user-defined conditions for classificattion
-    - endpoints can be authorized to the network and granted access based on their profile after classifying
-  - troubleshoot endpoint authentication failure for 802.1X: <span style="color: #bb6600;">RADIUS live log</span>
-  - prerequisites to integrate Active Directory with Cisco ISE
-    - <span style="color: #bb6600;">synchronize the time</span> between the Cisco ISE server and Active Directory
-    - trust relationships btw the domain connected to Cisco ISE and the other domains if using multidomain forest or is divided into multiple forests
-    - at least one global catalog server operational and accessible by Cisco ISE
-  - <span style="color: #bb6600;">Bring Your Own Device (BYOD) on boarding</span>
-    - securely use personal devices on a corporate network
-    - add personal devices to the network w/ supplicant provisioning (Network Setup Assistant) or My Devices portal
-    - w/o supplicant profiles: 1) manually config <span style="color: #bb6600;">My Device portal</span>; 2) config <span style="color: #bb6600;">BYOD rules to register</span>
-    - used to deploy certificates and configure the supplicant on mobile devices to gain access to network resources
-  - <span style="color: #bb6600;">My Devices portal</span>: register and manage devices on your company's network, including mobile phones, tablets, printers, Internet radios, and other network devices
-  - <span style="color: #bb6600;">device sensor</span> of authorization policies
-    - a feature of access devices
-    - allow to collect information about connected endpoints
-    - information collected w/ <span style="color: #bb6600;">CDP, LLDP, DHCP</span>
   - config AAA of network access control for a new added switch and test the RADIUS authenticates to Cisco ISE but rejected
     - command required: `ip radius source-interface`
     - reason: <span style="color: #bb6600;">only requests originated from a configured NAS IP</span> are accepted by a RADIUS server